The magic of catamaran cruises in Mauritius …

 These are the 3 cruise itineraries in Mauritius:

 Catamaran cruises in Mauritius - Map with islets

-During these shared cruises you’ll visit wild islets, snorkel and swim among exotic fish, sample a delicious barbecue lunch, sip a rum cocktail or more … All from the comfort of a catamaran with a diving platform, swimming ladder and a canopy for sun protection.
+During these cruises you’ll visit wild islets, snorkel and swim among exotic fish, sample a delicious barbecue lunch, sip a rum cocktail and more … All from the comfort of a catamaran with a diving platform, swimming ladder and a canopy for sun protection.

 In other words, a day in heaven!

 The crew will entertain you with local songs

 Do you have kids?
 Take a lagoon cruise

 Do you get seasick easily?
 Take a lagoon cruise

 Are you adventurous?
 Take a deep sea cruise

 Lagoon sailing has a different feel.
 It’s a smooth ride all the way!
 The waves are far and few.
 It’s an ideal family attraction.
 Unlike deep sea sailing I highly recommend these catamaran cruises if you are travelling with children.
 Boats and snorkeling add to their sense of adventure.